WasilewM/SOI-WUT/README.md

-# Operating-Systems-WUT
+# SOI-WUT
-Projects done during Operating system course at FEIT at WUT.
+Projects done during SOI course (Operating System) at FEIT at WUT.

 Task 1 - add procedure in Minix - add system procedure that will return given process id index from process  table of the system